-The registered office of the Fund is located at 12 Albert Panton Street, Grand Cayman KY1-1107, Cayman Islands.
-The Fund's investment activities for the year ended December 31, 2022 were managed by Coralisle Pension Services Ltd. (the "Investment Manager"), who is registered as a restricted trust with the Cayman Islands Monetary Authority ("CIMA").
+The registered office of the Fund is located at 12 Albert Panton Street, Grand Cayman, KY1-1107, Cayman Islands.
+The Fund's investment activities for the year ended December 31, 2023 were managed by Coralisle Pension Services Ltd. (the "Investment Manager"), who is registered as a restricted trust with the Cayman Islands Monetary Authority ("CIMA").
 The administration of the Fund is delegated by Butterfield Bank (Cayman) Limited (the "Trustee") to MUFG Fund Services (Cayman) Limited, a subsidiary of Mitsubishi UFJ Financial Group ("MUFG").

-2. Significant accounting policies
+2. Material accounting policy information